AccelByte/session-dsm-grpc-plugin-go/README.md

    > :exclamation: For your convenience, the above `extend-helper-cli` command can also be copied from `Repository Authentication Command` under the corresponding app detail page.

-4. Build and push sample app docker image to AccelByte ECR using the following command.
+4. Build and push app docker image to AccelByte ECR using the following command.

    ```
    extend-helper-cli image-upload --work-dir <my-project-dir> --namespace <my-game> -f <Dockerfilegcpvm or Dockerfilegamelift> --app <my-app> --image-tag v0.0.1